-Students might wish to include a blog, video reels, photograph galleries, SoundSlides presentations, design PDFs, audio files and writing pieces as examples of professional work.
-The professional work should ultimately be tailored to the career the student seeks after graduation.
-Thus, each student's portfolio should show a unique blend of work.
+You may wish to include a blog, video reels, photograph galleries, presentations, design PDFs, audio files or writing pieces as examples of professional work.
+The professional work should ultimately be tailored to the career you seek after graduation.
+Your portfolio should show a unique blend of work.